tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tdd.md

 As the docstring above suggests we want the ``FastaParser`` to yield ``FastaRecord`` instances.
-So at this point we can start building up the ``FastaRecord`` using small incremental steps of test and code.
+So at this point we can start building up the ``FastaRecord`` class using small incremental steps of test and code.
 To get a feel for this have a look at the commits:

 - [cd34f8b Added FastaRecord class.](https://github.com/tjelvar-olsson/tinyfasta/commit/cd34f8b862974abbe1fad096a89ffc34b537c22b)